Process of Divorce in Nigeria: Steps and Timeline (2026)

 In law, the registrar’s certificate is a prerequisite to the celebration of a valid statutory marriage because section 33 of the Marriage Act clearly stipulates that a marriage celebrated between the parties shall be null and void if both parties knowingly and wilfully acquiesce to its celebration without a registrar’s certificate or notice of licence under section 13 duly issued.

-The only way to dissolve statutory marriage is by filing a petition for divorce in any state High Court or High court if Federal Capital territory.
+The only way to dissolve statutory marriage is by filing a petition for divorce in any state High Court or High Court of Federal Capital Territory.

 What is Customary Marriage?